parsifalpan/simple-todo/README.md

   * Optional.
 You can also choose Bootstrap.css/Material UI/Bulma/Semantic UI.
   * Used in JOJ2.0
 * [Mobx](https://mobx.js.org/README.html) and [Mobx React](https://github.com/mobxjs/mobx-react)
-  * Optinal.
+  * Optional.
 A state management library.
 Not so handy for a small project.
   * Not used in JOJ2.0
 * [React Router](https://reactrouter.com/)
   * Optional.
 Allow you to route inside an SPA (Single Page Application).